Ramesusxd/BattleLeague/README.md

 Credits

 The BattleLeague app is currently underdevelopment.
-Gitscript is just a script i made to push additions and updates easier vs keep going back the CMD and enter the commands individualy to upload to github
+Gitscript is just a script i made to push additions and updates easier vs keep going back the CMD and enter the commands individualy to upload to github. use a text editor like Notepad++ to edit the commit